New Caledonia – endemic wildlife of the South Pacific

 Day 3 – We will have a guided walk in the vicinity of Nouméa with a local nature guide to provide an introduction to the flora and fauna of this island and gain a first insight into the natural values of New Caledonia, with beautiful views over the lagoon and along the southern coast of the mainland.

-Day 5 – We start with a walk up to the lookout over the remarkable mangrove forest and the southern coast of Le Grande Terre with views of the Couer de Voh.
-Maquis vegetation dominates this and many other areas in inland New Caledonia.
+Day 4 – We start with a walk up to the lookout over the remarkable mangrove forest and the southern coast of Le Grande Terre with views of the Couer de Voh.

-Day 6 – We will enjoy a walk through northern mangrove and coral shore with a local guide at Sainté Marie, before an afternoon cruise around the spectacular rock features for which the Northern Grand Terre region is renowned.
+Day 6 – We will enjoy a walk through northern mangrove and coral shore with a local guide at Sainté Marie.

 Day 7 – This morning we take a water taxi out to Ilot de Hienga botanical and marine sanctuary – enjoying a guided walk through the islet’s lush forest, then a guided snorkelling trip to discover the underwater ‘forests’ that make this part of the lagoon so special.